Spinel: Color and Magnetism

 Magnetite (iron oxide, Fe3O4)

 Because all of the above species except magnesium Spinel (gem Spinel) contain high concentrations of transition metals as part of their native chemistry, they have high densities and high refractive indices.
 The species that contain iron in their native chemistry are highly magnetic.
-Magnetite is a black opaque Spinel that itself acts as a natural magnet, and may have the highest magnetic susceptibility of any naturally-occurring mineral.
-These Spinel species have a cubic crystal structure, and they often form octahedral crystals that grow out of matrix in the shape of a 4-sided pyramid.
+Magnetite is a black opaque Spinel that is ferrimagnetic rather than paramagnetic, and itself acts as a natural magnet.
+Magnetite may have the highest magnetic susceptibility of any naturally-occurring mineral.
+All these Spinel species have a cubic crystal structure, and they often form octahedral crystals that grow out of matrix in the shape of a 4-sided pyramid.

 Red Spinel Crystals